eonu/sequentia/README.md

 - identifying heart conditions such as arrhythmia from ECG signals,
 - predicting motion intent for gesture control from sEMG signals,
 - classifying hand-written characters according to their pen-tip trajectories,
-- classifying hand or head gestures from rotation or movement signals,
 - classifying the sentiment of a phrase in natural language from word embeddings.

 ## Build status